ansysy24/pixeltest.github.io/DYNAMIC_README.md

 ### Customizing Templates
 - Modify the `renderHomePage()` and `renderVehicleDetail()` methods in `app.js`
 - Update CSS in `styles.css` as needed

+### Configuration Management
+- Edit `config.js` to change tracking IDs or other settings
+- Use `config-switcher.html` for easy switching between providers
+- Configuration is saved in localStorage for persistence

 ## 🧪 Testing